hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that none of the accounts can be set as Default. /Not included in requirements/
 1. Verify that the currency of an account can be changed to another currency. /Question below/

+Notes:

+- Should account names be unique?
+Test by creating two accounts with the same name.
+- How are the accounts sorted on the Main page?
+Is it possible for users to change the order of the accounts?
+- Can an account be created with a name consisting of only whitespace characters?
+- What error message should be displayed if the account name field is left empty?
+- What should happen if no accounts are marked as Default?
+- Where is the Default account located on the Main page?
+- Where is the indication that an account is marked as Default?
+- What are the requirements for the exchange rate used to calculate the total amount for accounts in different currencies?
+- There are no requirements regarding the deletion of an account.
+How should a user delete an account, especially if it has a bank integration?
+- How can a user delete an account that has been marked as Default?
+Are there any specific considerations for this scenario?
+- What are the user registration requirements for the system?
+What login methods are available (email/phone/social media, etc.)?
+What information is required for registration (username, password, etc.)?
+How should the registration process look like?

 # T2.
 Creating categories & sub-categories to differentiate expenses

 1. Verify that a category can be created with a name length of 1 character on the Categories page.